 Backpackers and budget travelers should spend more time in Dubrovnik than Copenhagen if your budget allows for it.
 With a larger number of budget-friendly sights, good nightlife, and active things to do, anyone traveling on a budget would have a good time in Dubrovnik.

 You'll find shopping and museums around the city of Copenhagen.
 Visiting the old town is also a must.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

-With museums and nightlife around the historic coastal town of Dubrovnik, there's plenty to do.
+With museums and nightlife around the famous coastal town of Dubrovnik, there's plenty to do.
 Anyone can find something fun to do here.
 One of the main draws to the area is the food.
 Make sure you spend some time hiking while you're in the area.
 While some people choose to spend more or less time in Dubrovnik, one day is sufficent for most.

 You'll find museums and nightlife around the friendly destination of Copenhagen.
 The old town is one of the main draws for visitors.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

 With nightlife and food around the destination of Dubrovnik, there's plenty to do.
 Travelers enjoy the resorts in the area as well.
 It offers something for everyone.
 Many people spend a weekend here.
 One of the main draws to the area is the food.
 In a weekend, you should have a good grasp of this coastal town.